alttch/eva3/doc/items.rst

     then is being executed

-* **action_timeout** integer, value, time (seconds) in which the script of the action should finish it's work or it will be terminated.
+* **action_timeout** integer, value, time (seconds) in which the script of the action should finish its work or it will be terminated.

 * **auto_off** integer, the simple automation parameter: the command to turn the unit off (call an action to set status = 0) will be executed after the